fdabl/bayes_workshop/README.md

 - Default Bayes factors for model selection in regression, [here](http://www.tandfonline.com/doi/abs/10.1080/00273171.2012.734737#)

 In terms of books, I recommend the practical one by Michael Lee and EJ Wagenmakers, see [here](http://bayesmodels.com/).
 A rather verbose, but extensive one is Kruschke's [new one](https://sites.google.com/site/doingbayesiandataanalysis/).
-For a consice one, check [Kaplan](http://www.amazon.com/Bayesian-Statistics-Social-Sciences-Methodology/dp/1462516513).
+For a concise one, check [Kaplan](http://www.amazon.com/Bayesian-Statistics-Social-Sciences-Methodology/dp/1462516513).
 For likelihoods, see Royall's [classic](http://www.crcpress.com/product/isbn/9780412044113).

 ## data
-The data for the exercises are in JASP or from [here](https://sites.google.com/site/erasmusmathpsych/2015-seminar/materials/bayesian-inference) under JASP examples.
+The data for the exercises are either in JASP itself, or from [here](https://docs.google.com/file/d/0B-Ww24m3ZkEyLS1MbUdfQ1VZRXc/edit); courtesy of [Wagenmakers](https://sites.google.com/site/erasmusmathpsych/2015-seminar/materials/bayesian-inference).